William S. Hart Union High School District

 The William S. Hart Union High School District (commonly referred to simply as the Hart District) is a school district in the Santa Clarita Valley of Los Angeles County, California.
-It serves all of the valley's high school students (grades 9–12) and most of its junior high school students (grades 7–8).
+It serves all of the valley's public high school students (grades 9–12) and most of its junior high school students (grades 7–8).
 As of 2023–24, the total number of enrolled students (in 16 schools) was 22,135.
 The district's superintendent is Michael Vierra.
 The district is named after William S. Hart, one of the first western film stars, who lived in Newhall and was a local benefactor.
 The region served by the Hart District is also served by the Sulphur Springs, Saugus, Castaic, and Newhall elementary school districts.

 History

 Prior to the establishment of William S. Hart High School in 1945, students in the Santa Clarita Valley continuing after elementary school would attend San Fernando High School in the Pacoima neighborhood of Los Angeles.